Defeated candidates vow to protest over disputed Russia election results

 But timidity in even naming the event – changed from a “protest” to “meeting with parliamentarians” after threats from the state – underlined the weakness of their challenge.

-The cause was hardly helped by the leadership apparently calling the revolution off.
-Gennady Zyuganov, 72, the Communists’ leader, who appeared to call the revolution off.
+The cause was hardly helped by Gennady Zyuganov, 72, the Communists’ leader, apparently calling the revolution off.

 “I want to ask everyone to show maximum restraint in this harsh time,” he said.